The Planted Pantry » Recipes » Crispy Polenta Fries

 Oven Method

-Preheat the oven to 450 degrees.
-Place the seasoned polenta pieces in an even layer on a parchment-lined baking sheet.
+Preheat the oven to 450 degrees F. Place the seasoned polenta pieces in an even layer on a parchment-lined baking sheet.
 Bake 30-40 minutes, flipping once halfway through.

 Time to Enjoy!

-Remove the polenta from the oven and serve.
-Serve with your favorite dip like my Vegan Ranch Dressing.
+Remove the cooked polenta from the oven, skillet, or air fryer, and serve with your favorite dipping sauce.

-• Fridge: These cane be stored in the fridge for up to 1 week.
+• Fridge: These can be stored in an airtight container in the fridge for up to 1 week.

 • Reheat: Pop them back into the air fryer at 350 degrees Fahrenheit for 2-3 minutes to keep the crispy finish.
 They can also be reheated in the microwave for 15-20 seconds.